sednalab/IoTECS/README.md

 The concepts in the above conceptual model are arranged under two packages:
 * ```Edge Layer```: contains simulation time management, Simulation Architecture Management and Simulated Devices.
 * ```Cloud Layer```: contains cloud applications under stress testing.
 The information required by IoTECS about these clouds are their IP addresses and port numbers.
-IoTECS can help create a baseline cloud application which simply receives packets sending from edge devices and sends them back.
-Name of the network adapter is required because wireshark will be working to capture the detailed information coming in and out the network adapter.
+IoTECS can help to create a baseline cloud application which simply receives packets sending from edge devices and sends them back.
+Name of the network adapter is required because wireshark will be working to capture the packets coming in and out the network adapter.

 License
 --------------------------------------------